macgamer22/Pacman/README.md

 Add more obstacle.
 Randomly move vertical and horizontal.
-Random direction reverse once obstacle is hit.
+Random direction reverse when obstacle is hit.

 ==================================================================

 LICENSE: